How to Install SecureCRT on Ubuntu

 Click the Cancel button in the Quick Connect window.

-Quick Connect
+Choosing the Quick Connect Option

 Step 12

-After you have successfully completed the installation, you can check the version of the program in Help / About.
+After you have completed the installation, you can check the version of the program in Help / About.

 VanDyke Version